Are you looking for the ultimate 4 days in Paris itinerary?

 Stop 4: Visit Montmartre And Sacre-Coeur

-After you finish your lunch near Notre Dame, hop on the Paris subway and head up to the Montmartre district.
-It is located in the same vicinity as the Moulin Rouge, where you explored by bike on Day 3.
-Montmartre is a super cute and artistic part of Paris and a great place to explore on foot.
+After lunch near Notre Dame, hop on the Paris metro and head to the Montmartre district.
+It is in the same vicinity as the Moulin Rouge, which you explored by bike on day three.

-Located at the summit of Montmartre, the highest point of Paris is the Basicila of the Sacred Heart, Sacre-Coeur, with the style being described as Rome-Byzantine.
-It is not as “fancy” nor does it display as much excess as other styles of architecture in the area.
+Located at the summit of Montmartre, the highest point of Paris is the Basilica of the Sacred Heart, Sacre-Coeur.
+The Rome-Byzantine church is not as fancy as other styles of architecture in the area.

-That being said, there is an incline railway to catch if climbing is too daunting or there are elderly in your group.
-Because of the height, the top of Montmartre affords exceptional views of Paris and her communities and her most famous monuments.
+Because of the height, the top of Montmartre affords exceptional views of Paris and its most famous monuments.

 The inside of the church is unique, but the view is easily the best part!
 You will be able to see all of Paris in one panoramic view.

-Book Here: Paris: Montmartre 2-Hour Walking Tour
+Book Here: Montmartre Cheese, Wine & Pastry Guided Walking Tour

 Where To Stay In Montmartre:

 Affordable: Le Village Montmartre by Hiphophostels.
-Check rates: Booking.com
+Check Rates: Booking.com

-Midrange: Timhotel Montmartre.
-Check rates: Booking.com
+Mid-Range: Timhotel Montmartre.
+Check Rates: Booking.com

 Packing Tips For Your 4 Days In Paris Itinerary